Crimson Quill’s Appraisal #700

 “I love you, Harry.
 You make me feel like a person.
 Like I’m me… and I’m beautiful”

 Isn’t she breathtaking?
 A vision of such effortless beauty cannot help but supply natural high all by itself.
 Better yet, Marion’s dreaming just as big as her soul mate.
 She has grand designs on launching her very own clothing brand and would likely make a million simply selling her patterns door-to-door, regardless of whether or not they’re actually any good.
-That said, while her goals in life are sizeable, it’s the living out loud part that she struggles with.
+That said, while her goals in life are sizable, it’s the living out loud part that she struggles with.
 Like Harry, Marion is all about the finer pleasures in life, and you only need look at the street price for scag to know it qualifies as one of life’s little luxuries.

 “Somebody like you can really make things all right for me”